jim60105/docker-MoE-LLaVA/README.md

 ## 🛠️ Building the Image *include models*

 > [!CAUTION]
-> These models are really large!
-They blows up the image size to ***40GB*** 😕
+> These models are extremely big!
+They inflate the image size to a whopping 40GB 😕
+> It is too time-consuming to build and I suggest avoiding it.
-> It is recommended to use the no-model image and mount the cache volume.
+> Please use the `no_model` image and attaching the `/.cache` volume as instructed earlier.
 > ![image](https://github.com/jim60105/docker-MoE-LLaVA/assets/16995691/17a58c24-8e2f-4d73-aa77-9495f9a1ccfb)

 > [!IMPORTANT]